 Actually, it’s not so much that something is wrong as that there is a better alternative no one seems to have thought of before.
 Brandom’s ingenious reversal of common wisdom on this subject is but one product of a monumental labor.
 He spent 40 years writing A Spirit of Trust, devoted to Hegel’s Phenomenology.
 Around a quarter of the final version’s 800 pages are devoted to a comprehensive exposition of the concluding eleven ultra-dense paragraphs of the Phenomenology’s chapter on Spirit, involving a hard-hearted judge, confession, forgiveness, and the breaking of the hard heart, which Brandom considers to be the climax of Hegel’s book.

 He seems to have found/made something there that to my knowledge no one else saw before — an ethical way to complete the overcoming of the subject-object dichotomy, and thus an ethically grounded approach to an actually attainable Hegelian Absolute.
 As an added bonus, the recommended approach is itself compelling in purely ethical terms, independent of all of that.

 To abbreviate in the extreme, the solution is to return to taking responsibility for unintended consequences, with the difference that everyone shares responsibility for all of them.
 Since unintended consequences were the last missing piece, everything whatsoever thus ends up included in the field of overlapping responsibilities, leading to what I have started to call normative monism.
 All determination can then be uniformly located at the historicized transcendental level.
 Brandom is the most thorough philosophical writer I have ever encountered; his argument is as large and many-faceted as those of Kant and Hegel, and a good deal more perspicuous.
-(See also Expansive Agency; Brandomian Forgiveness.)
+(See also Expansive Agency; Brandomian Forgiveness; What We Really Want.)